 - William Carey University – Doctor of Education in Educational Leadership

 There are currently colleges in 41 states and the District of Columbia that offer online EdD programs.
-For students who do not live within commuting distance to a campus-based program, pursuing an EdD entirely online through one of these institutions may be the only option without having to relocate.
+For students who do not live within commuting distance to a campus-based program, pursuing an EdD online may be the only option without having to relocate.
 Additionally, those interested in earning an EdD online in a specific specialization may need to explore out-of-state options in order to find a program that offers that area of focus.
 Many of the fully online programs listed above accept students from most, if not all, states in the U.S. However, some programs are unable to or do not accept online students from every state.
 Therefore, students should always check with an admissions advisor before applying to an out-of-state program to ensure they accept students from their state of residence.